dclive/AsusB450M-II_Ryzen5600X_Hackintosh/README.md

 *MAJOR CHANGES: *

 11/26/2023:  Replaced with Apple Silicon.
 Updates will now be infrequent.
+1/18/2023:  Now given away.
+Updates will cease.
+Will keep up for the community for a bit.

 First Release - no major changes.
 BIOS 4002 (2023/03/21) is used.